The shark diving experience

-We have seen and been in many different shaped and sized shark cages all over the world and our 3 are amongst the best there are.
-We have 2 cages that float on the surface plus the addition of a submersible cage that can descend to 30ft!
+We have seen and been in many different shaped and sized shark cages all over the world and ours are amongst the best there are.
+We have two cages that float on the surface and allow for maximum great white shark viewing

 The cages are a huge talking point when customers first board our vessel and we are proud to show them off, as we believe they are amongst the finest in the industry.
 Our cages were created under the direct supervision of experienced marine welders in San Diego.
 The superior quality of materials used make them the finest and largest cages in the waters of Guadalupe Island.
 Another plus is that they were designed with the diver in mind for easy access both in and out of the water, offering plenty of space for up to 4 divers, plus great viewing windows for fantastic photographic opportunities.

 Are we breathing off SCUBA?

 Yes, we use a hookah system that is very simple and easy to use.
 We are all divers in our team and we know what makes the correct air system.
 When spending so much time underwater viewing sharks you want to be comfortable.
 We have spent years diving locations around the world and unfortunately, have had many uncomfortable experiences with bad equipment.
 It can ruin the entire trip so we want to get it right.
 Twin Bauer compressors fill our massive air banks on a nightly basis and supply correctly filtered air throughout the dive day.
 Additionally our regulators and dive equipment are serviced to the highest standards.

 I’m a photographer / Film crew looking for particular shots.
 Is this possible?